So you've decided to buy a boat for your family. Great!

 Another major consideration when buying a boat is maintenance.
 Low maintenance boats can help assure you spend more time on the water with your family and less time waiting for repairs.
 Some people love to work on their boats.
 But most of us would rather spend as much time as possible on family excursions away from the dock.

 Finally where you will be boating is important too!
 Will this be an inland lake?
 A reservoir?
 River?
-Ocean?
-What does the season look like, is it year round boating like in California - or is it part of the year boating like the midwest?
+Will it be in the Ocean like the Outer Banks?
+What does the season look like, is it year round boating like in California, - or is it part of the year boating like the midwest?

 What Makes a Low-Maintenance Boat?